There Are Many Health Benefits of Laughter And Smiling

 I thought it might be nice to post a light hearted article on my site, especially in light of the challenging times, in which, we find ourselves.
 We can control to a great degree what kind of day we will have if we simply make the decision to “return evil with good” or take a positive attitude in the light of a bad environment.
 The health benefits of laughter and smiling are quite impressive and have a substantial impact of the levels of serotonin and other endorphins in our bodies.

-As there are health benefits of laughter – there are also physical consequences that accompany a negative attitude
+As there are health benefits of laughter – there are also physical consequences that accompany frowning and a negative attitude

 I have witnessed the opposite of a positive attitude with friends and family; it seems like the complainers are always sick and bad things are constantly happening in their lives: could this be a vicious circle?
 We are human and our thoughts drive our emotions and in turn our chemistry; we are in a better mood when more of our neurotransmitters are present in our systems – could it be possible to “trick” our brains into releasing more of these chemicals?
 It seems so, at least according to studies that empirical evidence to substantiate this theory.
 When we laugh and smile we release endorphins and neurotransmitters into our brains this is the short explanation to the health benefits of laughter.